 About Us

-A Comprehensive Exploration of Specialised Cultivation and Biodiversity
+Subtropical Exotics: A Comprehensive Exploration of Cultivation and Biodiversity

-Subtropical Exotics embodies deep expertise in specialised horticulture and botanical artistry, inspiring confidence in its cultivation and conservation of some of the world’s most remarkable tropical species.
-At the heart of this work is the Subtropical Gardening Collection—a living portfolio that unites scientific precision with aesthetic curation.
-This ongoing project showcases an exceptional diversity of Araceae (aroids) and Cordyline cultivars and varieties, presenting a refined selection that reflects decades of horticultural insight, experimental breeding, and design-driven cultivation.
-Through its associated feature gardens, the collection supports innovative research and creative landscape design, aiming to inspire industry peers and stakeholders.
+Subtropical Exotics showcases extensive expertise in horticulture and botanical artistry, fostering confidence in the cultivation and conservation of some of the world’s most remarkable tropical species.
+Central to this endeavour is the Subtropical Gardening Collection—a living portfolio that combines botanical precision with aesthetic curation.
+This ongoing project highlights an exceptional diversity of Araceae (aroids) and Cordyline cultivars and varieties and species, offering a refined selection that reflects decades of horticultural knowledge, experimental breeding, and design-driven cultivation.
+Through its associated feature gardens, the Subtropical Gardening Collection editions support innovative research and creative landscape design, aiming to inspire industry peers and stakeholders.

 Subtropical Gardening Collection (Issue 1) - Summer 2025.